framps/raspiBackupDoc/en/src/backup-options.md

 If **no** service is really to be started, a colon ":" must be given as an argument.

 See also [FAQ1](faq.md#faq1) and [FAQ18](faq.md#faq18)

+**Note**:
+The parameters can be set with the installer.
+If they are updated manually the installer will not be able to update any more.

 **Attention**:
 The commands are executed as root.
 No sudo is necessary.